firefoxic/gulp-stacksvg/README.md

 ## Usage

-The following script will combine all svg sources into single svg file with `<symbol>` elements.
+The following script will combine all svg sources into single svg file with stack method.
 The name of result svg is the base directory name of the first file `src.svg`.

 Additionally pass through [gulp-svgmin](https://github.com/ben-eb/gulp-svgmin)